-This exam consist on a theory exam and a laboratory exam.
-Dates will be specified in the academic calendar. n order to attend the laboratory exam, the students have to contact to the lecturer at least two weeks before the exam.
+This exam will have the same format as the exam-only assessment (first chance).
+Dates will be specified in the academic calendar.
+In order to attend the laboratory exam, the students have to contact to the lecturer at least two weeks before the exam.
 This way, the organization of the laboratory exam will be simpler.
+The same day of this exam the students will deliver the tutored work, assigned previously.

 The marks obtained in the previous assessments are kept for those parts in which the student has not attended.
-The final mark will be calculated as it has described in section 2.
+The final mark will be calculated as it has described in section 1.d for students in continuous assessment in first call and in section 2 for students in exam-only assessment (first call).

+Sources of information

+Basic Bibliography

-Sources of information Basic Bibliography Paul Horowitz y Winfield Hill, The Art of Electronics, Cambridge Univ.
-Press., Sergio Franco, Design with Operational Amplifiers and Analog Integrated Circuits, WCB/McGraw-Hill, Franco Maloberti, Data Converters, ISBN 978-0-387-32485-2, Complementary Bibliography
+Paul Horowitz y Winfield Hill, The Art of Electronics, Cambridge Univ.
+Press.,

+Sergio Franco, Design with Operational Amplifiers and Analog Integrated Circuits, WCB/McGraw-Hill,

+Franco Maloberti, Data Converters, ISBN 978-0-387-32485-2,

+Complementary Bibliography

+Analog Devices Library,

+hhtp;//www.analog.com/library/analogDialogue/archives/43-09/EDCh%206%20Converter.pdf, Capitulos 6.1,6.2,6.3,